 Crashed August 6, 1942

 During Battle of Midway, this Catalina was piloted by Lt.
 Frank M. Fisler from Patrol Squadron 51 (VP-51) and rescued several downed flyers.
-A portion of it may actually be in John Ford's film on Midway as Frank is identified there. the photos include it passing USS Yorktown in the AM and acting as guard in the PM when she is being abandoned and LCDR.
+A portion of it may actually be in The Battle of Midway (1942) as Frank Fisler is identified in the film and show a Catalina passing USS Yorktown in the morning and acting as guard in the afternoon while being abandoned.